Model-GLUE: Democratized LLM Scaling for A Large Model Zoo in the Wild: Introduction

 To address (Q), we present \texttt{Model-GLUE}, a comprehensive benchmark and set of guidelines for LLM scaling. \texttt{Model-GLUE} is the first work for LLM scaling encompassing a wide range of model group sizes and variability, with a principal emphasis on the merging and mixture methodologies, and also discussion of model stacking.
 We first delve into merging scheduling, analyzing strategies for identifying potentially detrimental model candidates and various merging techniques.
 We then explore a variety of model mixtures as an alternative to merging, covering different mixture granularity, routers architecture, routing input inputs, \textit{etc.} Building upon the insights from model merging and mixture, \texttt{Model-GLUE} introduces an efficient and robust LLM scaling recipe for a diverse set of models.
 It starts with model clustering and progressive merging, and then the mixture of all clusters, thereby integrating similar knowledge from the model zoo while highlighting the respective strengths of each cluster.
 Our contributions are outlined as follows:

-$\bullet$ We conduct a comprehensive benchmarking analysis of LLM merging strategies, beginning with the identification of each model's contribution and the subsequent filtering out of detrimental candidates.
+$\bullet$ We conduct a comprehensive benchmarking analysis of LLM merging strategies, beginning with identifying each model's contribution and then followed by filtering out detrimental candidates.
 Our findings are validated on a range of LLMs, from a few to over a dozen.

 $\bullet$ We assess model mixture for four distinct variants: mixture level, router design, router input, and hybrid mixture.
-We have derived several principles for model mixture and discussed its utility as a solution for scaling models that are incompatible with merging.
+We have derived several principles for model mixture and discussed its utility as a solution for scaling models incompatible with merging.

-$\bullet$ We introduce a recipe for progressively combining LLM models, \texttt{Model-GLUE}, based on findings on merging and mixture.
-It involves first selective merging and then mixture, and it outperforms the best single model on general reasoning, mathematics, and coding tasks.
+$\bullet$ We introduce a recipe for progressively combining LLM models, \texttt{Model-GLUE}, based on findings on merging and mixture benchmarks.
+It first conducts selective merging and then model mixture, outperforming the best single model on general reasoning, mathematics, and coding tasks.

-$\bullet$ Extensive experimental results on Llama models validate our proposal.
-For instance, \texttt{Model-GLUE} achieves an average increase of $5.61\%$ across all benchmarks compared to the best single LLM.
+$\bullet$ Extensive experimental results on Llama-2-based models validate our proposal.
+For instance, \texttt{Model-GLUE} achieves an average increase of $5.61\%$ across chatting, mathematics, and coding benchmarks compared to the best single LLM.